Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Discussion

-Depending on their signs, $\pm \frac{1}{2}$ defects often exhibit distinct characteristics.
+Depending on their signs, $\pm \frac{1}{2}$ defects often exhibit distinct characteristics due to their different symmetries.
 Positively-charged, $+\frac{1}{2}$ defects are highly mobile \cite{balasubramaniam2021investigating,kawaguchi2017topological} and primarily responsible for driving recombination dynamics.
 They also tend to be confined within regions of high activity \cite{zhang2021spatiotemporal,chaithanya2024transport}.
 Similarly, while $-\frac{1}{2}$ defects can be easily immobilized by the pillars, $+\frac{1}{2}$ defects remain motile in an active nematic composed of motile bacteria \cite{figueroa2022non}.
 It is known that cells with distinct contractile and extensile forces self-sort based on the nature of their forces \cite{balasubramaniam2021investigating,sahu2020small}.
 In this work, we find that cells with distinct forces also respond differently to different mechanical stresses at topological defects.
 Our analysis reveals that myofibroblasts have an affinity to $-\frac{1}{2}$ defects while the fibroblasts tend to localize at $+\frac{1}{2}$ defects.
-Myofibroblasts, with their upregulated contractility, appear to sort themselves away from compressive $+\frac{1}{2}$ defects.
 The depletion of myofibroblasts from the more active $+\frac{1}{2}$ defect sites is also consistent with the slowdown of the overall recombination dynamics of the monolayer as $\Phi_\mathrm{MF}$ increases.
-We find that this phenotype-selective mechanism at the defect core applies even to pinned defects and those with higher charges.

-Recent work suggests that myofibroblasts are often primed for apoptosis but remain viable due to anti-apoptotic factors \cite{hinz2020evasion,lagares2017targeted}.
-Beyond biochemical factors, our findings indicate that mechanical forces associated with topological defects may also influence downstream protein expressions through an outside-in process.
-We find that, consistent with previous studies, the apoptosis inhibitor YAP is deactivated near positively charged defects \cite{saw2017topological} but remains active near negatively charged defects \cite{endresen2021topological}.
-The preferential localization of myofibroblasts near negatively charged defects suggests a feedback loop in which myofibroblasts prolong the lifespan of topological defects and then leverage these same defects to promote their own survival.
-These effects are emergent and arise collectively from the interaction between the phenotypes.
-While persistent myofibroblast activation likely arises from a myriad of biochemical and mechanical factors, this study sheds light on an underexplored route and suggests that targeting myofibroblasts at specific sites could produce a compounding effect.